 To all my faithful followers, apologies, you will know I've been off the green scene these last few months.
 I've been very busy with my acting and writing - rent From Paris With Love - nuff said!

-One of the other reasons I took a back seat is that it had become increasingly difficult to get enthusiastic about a lot of green talk and products because I felt a lot of big companies were telling how eco/green they were but how were we to tell the difference.
+One of the other reasons I took a back seat is that it had become increasingly difficult to get enthusiastic about a lot of green talk and products because I felt

 I felt a big green band wagon had been jumped on and wanted to step back from the craziness for a while.